twknab/algorithms_2022/README.md

 NOTE: Each algorithm is given 30 minutes to solve.

+NOTE: Add `console.time('foo');` to start of function, and `console.timeEnd('foo')`; to end (before return), to see millisecond run time.
+For algorithms with multiple solutions this is a great way to see which one has faster runtime.

 - Prime Numbers (`prime_numbers.js`):
   - Write a function `findPrimes(n)` that returns all prime numbers less than or equal to n.
 - Characters in a String (`num_char_string.js`):